theninthsky/client-side-rendering/README.md

 So when the user visits the Lorem Ipsum page, they only download the main chunk script (which includes all shared dependencies such as the framework) and the `lorem-ipsum.[hash].js` chunk.

-_Note: it is completely fine (and even encouraged) to have the user download our entire app, so they can have a smooth **app-like** navigation experience.
-But it is **very wrong** to make all assets load **initially**, delaying the first render of the page.
+_Note: it is encouraged to make our users download the entire app so they can have an instant, app-like, navigation experience.
+But it is a bad idea to batch all assets into a single script, delaying the first render of the page.
 <br>
 These assets should be downloaded after the user-requested page has finished rendering and is entirely visible._